Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria

 \section{Introduction}

 This work investigates the relationship between finite-horizon mean-field equilibria (MFE) in discounted finite-horizon mean-field games (MFGs) and infinite-horizon MFE, encompassing both stationary and non-stationary scenarios.
 In learning theory, when system components are unknown, Bayesian methods often employ finite-horizon models to construct sample priors that approximate the true system parameters \cite{huang2024statistical, pasztor2023efficient}.
 Similarly, adaptive learning techniques utilize finite-horizon MFGs to estimate and learn these true parameters \cite{ramponi2024imitation, light2025computing}.
 However, evaluations of finite-horizon models within the mean-field framework typically neglect infinite-horizon benchmarks \cite[Definition 7]{ramponi2024imitation}, \cite[Eq.
 (4)]{huang2024statistical}.
+Moreover, in the learning framework, the non-stationary case has so far been studied only for finite-horizon MFGs; see \cite{lauriere2022learning}.
+Therefore, approximating an infinite-horizon non-stationary MFE by finite-horizon non-stationary MFEs allows these results to be extended to the infinite-horizon setting.
+The infinite-horizon non-stationary case is typically more challenging than both the finite-horizon and stationary settings, due to the infinite forward--backward recursion linking the $Q$-functions and the state measures.
 This oversight prompts the crucial question of whether methods developed for finite-horizon scenarios are capable of accurately approximating infinite-horizon equilibria: \begin{itemize} \item[Q)] Can finite-horizon MFE effectively approximate infinite-horizon MFE (both stationary and non-stationary)? \end{itemize} If the answer to this question is affirmative, and if infinite-horizon equilibria are unique, then models derived using finite-horizon MFGs can also provide approximate MFE for infinite-horizon MFE obtained under the targeted system components.